+Modern laser technology demands powerful numerical tools to analyze complex laser systems.
+Those tools generally involve the computation of the eigenmodes of a laser cavity, meaning solutions of Maxwell's equations for a propagating beam with certain boundary conditions being imposed.
 Since in lasers the transverse variations of the refractive index are usually small, Maxwell's equations can be replaced by the scalar wave equation where $\tilde{E}(x, y, z)$ is the phasor amplitude of a field distribution that is sinusoidal in time. $k = 2\pi/\lambda$ is the propagation constant of the optical wave in the medium, where λ is the wave length in the medium.
 The most common way to solve this equation for a propagating beam is through the paraxial wave equation (see for instance Ref.
 1, Chapt.
 16).

-$$\left[\Delta + k^2\right]\tilde{E}(x, y, z) = 0 \tag{1}$$
+$$\left[\Delta + k^2\right]\tilde{E}(x, y, z) = 0\tag{1}$$

 In the special but significant case that the beam is propagating through spherical (or more specifically, parabolic) dielectric interfaces, gaussian ducts, i.e. parabolic distributions of refractive index and gain, or is reflected on spherical mirrors, analytical solutions of the paraxial wave equation are available in the form of the well known Hermite-gaussian polynomials.
 In real situations, the gaussian mode algorithm can successfully be applied, if the distributions of refractive index and gain in laser crystals can be approximated by parabolic fits.
-This approach for instance is used in the laser cavity code LASCADTM.^{2,3}
+This approach for instance is used in the laser cavity code LASCADTM.^{2, 3}

-There are, however, situations where the gaussian mode algorithm is not sufficient, and therefore a full numerical analysis is needed.
-For this purpose, since the early work of Fox and Li,4 instead of the partial differential equation (PDE) (1) an equivalent integral equation is traditionally involved, based on the so-called roundtrip condition (see Ref.
+To obtain numerical solutions for the cavity mode, since the pioneering work of Fox and Lee4 instead of the partial differential equation (PDE) (1) an equivalent integral equation is involved, based on the so-called round-trip condition (see Ref.
 1, Chapt.
 14, for example).
-This means that a propagation integral acts on a wavefront $\tilde{E}(x_0, y_0)$ at a certain reference plane to produce a new optical field describing the wavefront at the same reference plane but after one round trip through the cavity.
-To represent an eigenmode, the recirculated wavefront must meet the eigenvalue equation where the kernel \tilde{K} of the propagation operator depends on the properties of the cavity, and γ{nm} is a complex eigenvalue.
-Equation (2) lends itself to try a solution by an iterative application of the integral operator, an approach that has been used in many modifications since the pioneering work of Fox and Li.
+This means that a propagation integral acts on a wavefront $\tilde{E}(x_0, y_0)$ at a certain reference plane to produce a new optical field describing the wavefront at the